benplumley/Notes/Architecture.md

 - Immediate.
 The number specified after the operation is the number used as the operand
 - Direct.
 The number after the operation is the address of the operand
 - Indirect.
 The number after the operation is the address of a cell containing the address of the operand
+- Indexed.
+The number after the operation is added to the contents of the Index Register, giving the address of the cell containing the operand
 Other addressing modes can be used, but these three are the most common.

 **Instruction Sets**